xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > also mention that the details are a bit tricky, but the main point is that we have a feature point if it's the local maximum in the adjacent scales
 > since this creates a lot of points (some of which aren't all that great), additionally filter by using threshold (is it very bright/dark?)

+One way would be to look at pixels that are smaller/larger than all of their neighbours (i.e. the local extremes).
+This might work if the image was clean, but if you add any sort of noise or scale the image then all the features change, which probably shouldn't be happening.

+TODO: stuff with the scale space

-Once we determine where the features are, we'll calculate their descriptors.
+Now that we've determined where the features are, we'll calculate their descriptors.
-These can be thought of as the descriptions of the feature and it surroundings, and it should stay the same if the feature is present in multiple images (so that we can match it).
+These can be thought of as information about the feature and its surroundings, and it should be the same if the feature is present in multiple images (so that we can match it).

-> scale-space differences (good features should be present in low-res versions)
+> make these centered at the feature we're looking at

+We need these to be resilient to transforms like rotation, scaling, brightness and changes in perspective This is honestly very sensible since moving from one angle to another can change any and all of those, so we have to be mindful of that.

 > dominant orientations (rotation + affine transformation-invariant)

-This is honestly very sensible since moving from one angle to another can change any and all of those, so we have to be mindful of that.

-Okay, so at this point we have managed to detect features and their descriptors in all of their images and we'd like to detect the same features across multiple different images.
+Okay, so at this point we have managed to detect features and compute their descriptors in all of their images, and we'd like to match features across multiple different images.
-This is a pretty standard problem called the "Nearest neighbor search," where the task is to find the closest TODO this is too long
-Now we could, for every feature, check all other features and mark those that are similar as matches, but since each image can have thousands of points, this would be very slow.
+Now we could, for every feature, check all other features and mark those whose descriptors are similar as matches, but since each image can have thousands of features, this would be extremely slow.

-Instead, we'll use a clever datastructure which allows us to do this much quicker.
+Instead, we'll use a clever datastructure which speeds things up quite a bit.

 > we want to identify nearest neighbours -- use a k-d tree and best-bin-first
 > they should also be much better than others (ration between first and second)